Nicole Latulippe

 People Type:

-Indigenous environmental governance in the Great Lakes, Treaty and coexistence, community engaged research, research and knowledge production on Indigenous lands, Indigenous environmental justice and law.
+Indigenous environmental governance in the Great Lakes, Place and coexistence, community engaged research, anticolonial research and knowledge production on Indigenous lands, Indigenous environmental justice and law.